gglukmann/pocketizer/README.md

   New tab - Pocketizer
 </h1>

-> Browser extension - Unofficial Pocket new tab extension for Chrome and Firefox
+> Browser extension - Unofficial Pocket new tab extension for Chrome, Firefox and Edge

 Get your Pocket unread list and archive right on your browsers new tab.

-You can mark your items as read, delete them or add to favorites list.
-You can find your items faster with search over titles and urls and if you don't have Pocket original extension installed, you can add new links too.
+You can mark your items as read, delete them or add to the favorites list.
+You can find your items faster with searching over titles and URLs and if you don't have Pocket original extension installed, you can add new links too.

+PS!
+Redirecting back from social login doesn't go back to extension.
+If you only use Firefox or Google login then you can't log in into extension.
+But you can set a password in Pocket website and then login with that as a workaround.

 ![New Tab](http://gglukmann.github.io/pocket/screenshots/screenshot1280x800.jpg)